About the college

 Library and IT services

-The current lending library at the Queen's College consists of around 50,000 volumes.
-The College also has a very large and diverse collection of rare books, comprising around 100,000.
+The Queen’s College has recently invested in a new library extension, a new auditorium, and new graduate study facilities on the main site.
+The college's library is open 24 hours during term-time.
+The current lending library consists of around 50,000 volumes.
+The college also has a very large and diverse collection of rare books, comprising around 100,000 volumes.

 Sport, music and college facilities